 First, let's examine how to ensure we have a steady, high heat environment because that's the easy part!

-Your baking steel or stones can be placed above and on the rack that you'll be baking your bread.
+Your baking steel or stone should be placed on the rack that you intend to bake.
+If you have a second, place it on the very top rack of your oven.
 This ensures consistent heat all the way around your loaf.
-If you've only got 1 baking stone, use it to bake sourdough bread on, and place a heavy baking sheet on a rack at the top of the oven - it's not going to work as well as two baking stones, but it will help!
+If you’ve only got 1 baking stone, use it to bake sourdough bread on.

 Another way to ensure you have the high heat required for sourdough perfection is to preheat your oven properly.
 While the thermometer inside the oven might say it's at 450f, if the components inside aren't at 450f, then the temperature will fluctuate a lot when the door is opened and closed.
 Allowing the oven to preheat for 45 minutes to an hour is a great way to ensure that the oven is properly heat soaked and will be quick to recover heat loss from the door.